HTTP-RPC/Kilo/README.md

     public void execute(V result, Exception exception);

 On successful completion, the first argument will contain the result of the remote method call.
-It will be an instance of one of the following types or `null`, depending on the JSON response returned by the server:
+It will be an instance of one of the following types or `null`, depending on the content of the JSON response returned by the server:

 * `java.lang.String`: string
 * `java.lang.Number`: number